 Exercise ‘First Bayesian Inference’

 The first exercise makes use of a Shiny App that is designed to ease its users’ first contact with Bayesian statistical inference.
-By “pointing and clicking”, the user can analyze the IQ example as has been used in the easy-to-go introduction to Bayesian inference of van de Schoot et al. (2014).
+By “pointing and clicking”, the user can analyze the IQ example which has been used in the gentle introduction to Bayesian inference in van de Schoot et al. (2014).

 For the exercise click here.
 To get to the Shiny App click here.